-Combi steam ovens have traditionally been sold as premium appliances to a higher end of the market, and that’s still where a lot of brands are positioned.
-Miele, Gaggenau, Wolf, Neff and V-Zug all sit in this space.
+Combi steam ovens have traditionally been premium appliances for a higher end of the market.
+That’s still where a lot of brands are positioned.
+Miele, Gaggenau, Wolf, Thermador, Neff, V-Zug and Asko steam ovens all sit in this space.

-At the time of writing, these premium brands have price tags ranging anywhere from about $2000 all the way up to $8000 USD.
+At the time of writing, premium brands have price tags ranging anywhere from about $1800 all the way up to $9000 USD.

-Some of the cheaper inbuilt steam oven brands include Whirlpool, Artusi, Beko, Baumatic, Westinghouse, Caple and Euro.
-They are less expensive than the premium brands but still pack a punch with price tags starting around the $1000 mark.
+Some of the cheaper inbuilt steam ovens include Bosch, Whirlpool, Artusi, Beko, Baumatic, Westinghouse and Fisher and Paykel.
+They are less expensive than the premium brands but still have price tags starting at around $1000.

-What can you cook in a combi steam oven?
+What can you cook in a steam oven?

-It took experimenting, sharing and learning a new cooking ‘language’ for most people to figure out microwaves.
-The same is true here, although the health benefits are not so questionable.
+It took experimenting, sharing and learning a new cooking language for people to figure out their microwaves.
+The same is true here, although the health benefits are less questionable!

-If you wonder what you might make in a steam oven, grab my Steam Oven Cheat Sheets for more than 35 ideas of foods which suit the method.
-Otherwise, feel free to browse the recipe index on this site for some ideas, or check out my Pinterest boards for different categories of foods which suit steam oven cooking.
+If you wonder what to cook in a steam oven, grab my Steam Oven Cheat Sheets for a list of recipes which suit the method.
+Otherwise, feel free to browse the recipe index on this site for some ideas, or check out my Pinterest boards.

-Some things work better than others but vegetables, most meats, fish, cakes and breads, grains, pulses and eggs are all things which regularly get cooked in my combi steam oven.
+Vegetables, meat, fish, cakes and breads, grains, pulses and eggs all get cooked regularly in my steam oven.

-Even if you’re just using the steam function, you’ll be surprised at how much you can do.
-On any given day I might steam oatmeal or eggs in the morning, vegetables or last night’s leftovers at lunch, prove some bread dough in the afternoon and steam chicken, rice and greens for dinner.
+Even if you’re just using the steam function, you’ll be surprised how much you can do.
+On any given day I’ll steam oatmeal or eggs in the morning and vegetables or leftovers at lunch.
+Then I might prove bread dough in the afternoon and steam chicken, rice and greens for dinner.
 A pudding might be on the dessert menu if we’re feeling indulgent.

 Are steam ovens hard to maintain?

-This comes up so often when I run people through the pros and cons of steam ovens.
-I wish I could tell you steam ovens require zero maintenance but I’d be lying (although Gaggenau’s plumbed, fully automatic cleaning model comes close if you’ve got $8000 or so to spare).
+Maintenance comes up often when I talk people through the pros and cons of steam ovens.
+I wish I could tell you steam ovens require zero maintenance, but I’d be lying.
+They aren’t as difficult to maintain as you might imagine, though.

-Here’s the great thing about maintaining a combi steam oven: a lot of your cooking will be ‘wet’ so the oven won’t get as dirty as a regular oven.
-Really baked on grime just doesn’t happen that much, and the steam cleaning cycles mean you can soften up dirt easily to wipe off.
+Here’s the great thing about maintaining a steam oven: a lot of your cooking is damp, so the oven won’t get as dirty as a regular oven.
+Really baked on grime is less of an issue, and the steam cleaning cycles mean you can soften up dirt easily to wipe off.

-And here’s the down side: appliances which cook using water need regular descaling, and if you have a tank model you’ll need to make sure you empty and clean the tank regularly.
+If you have a steam oven with a removable tank, you’ll need to make sure you empty and clean the tank regularly.

 None of this maintenance is difficult, in fact I’d liken it to the routine maintenance of a regular oven or a coffee machine.
 You just need to allow 15-30 minutes every so often to make sure everything stays in good working order.